 Mr. Shaw serves on several non-profit boards including The Institute on Religion & Public Life (publisher of First Things magazine), The International Arts Movement in NYC (founded by Makoto Fujimura), and The Covenant School Foundation Board.

 Mr. Shaw received his MBA at The Tuck School of Business at Dartmouth College and has a degree in Mechanical Engineering from Texas A&M. He completed an ALI Fellowship at Harvard in 2018 where his research focused on the foundations and future of capitalism.

 Kelsey Harrison is the Program Coordinator at the Denny Center for Democratic Capitalism, where she supports the center in administrative and programmatic work.
 Within the university, Ms. Harrison also serves as the Program Coordinator for the Center for Asian Law.

-She previously worked as a Program Associate at the Georgetown University India Initiative, managing communications, event planning, finances, and grant writing.
+Prior to joining Georgetown Law, she worked as a Program Associate at the Georgetown University India Initiative, managing communications, event planning, finances, and grant writing.
 Ms. Harrison also previously worked as a communications assistant with the World Bank’s Development Impact Monitoring and Evaluation Analytics team.